Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.14.5: New 'database only' feature for sending backups via email; new WP-CLI add-on (Premium); various small fixes and tweaks and internal improvements - recommended update for all
+* 1.14.7 : New feature to send locally-available backups to remote storage later; various other fixes, tweaks and improvements.
+A recommended update for all.
+1.14.7 fixes an incompatibility with 1.14.6 on WP < 4.7